semluc/Rnotes/_docs/CFA.md

 # CFA: Bifactor model

 The bifactor model hypothesizes a general factor, onto which all items load, and a series of orthogonal (uncorrelated) skill-specific grouping factors.
-The model is particularly valuable for evaluating the empirical plausibility of subscales and the practical impact of dimensionality assumptions on test scores (Dunn & McCray,2020)
+The model is particularly valuable for evaluating the empirical plausibility of subscales and the practical impact of dimensionality assumptions on test scores (Dunn & McCray,2020).

-Same assumptions like above
+Same assumptions like above.

 ## Specify model